The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 Table of Contents

-- The Complete San Jose del Pacifico Oaxaca Travel Guide
+The main road connects San Jose del Pacifico with Oaxaca City and the coastline

 San Jose del Pacifico Oaxaca is located midway between Oaxaca City and the rustic coastline dotted with some of Oaxaca’s best beach towns.
-There are two bus companies that run between Oaxaca City and the coast: Eclipse 70 and Lineas Unidas.
-Each bus company makes stops and takes a quick break in San Jose del Pacifico.
+In fact, many people decide to stay a night or two in San Jose del Pacifico and then continue to the Pacifico coastline.

 Oaxaca to San Jose del Pacifico By Bus